-Follow the link to Listen again to Sarah Grant, Manager of the NHS Natural Health School and Complementary Therapy Service at Harrogate District Hospital and Janey Lee Grace talk about our recent Janey Loves Platinum Award 2018 for Wellbeing Charity of the Year and the complementary Therapy service at Harrogate District Foundation.
-All the funds generated by NHS Natural Health School Courses and the Sir Robert Ogden Macmillan Centre charitable events we hold throughout the year ensure our therapists are fully employed on terms and conditions of the NHS.
+Follow the link to Listen again to Sarah Grant, Manager of the Harrogate and District NHS Foundation Trust Natural Health School and Complementary Therapy Service at Harrogate District Hospital and Janey Lee Grace talk about our recent Janey Loves Platinum Award 2018 for Wellbeing Charity of the Year and the complementary Therapy service at Harrogate District Foundation.
+All the funds generated by Harrogate and District NHS Foundation Trust Natural Health School Courses and the Sir Robert Ogden Macmillan Centre Complementary Therapy service charitable events held throughout the year ensure our therapists are fully employed on terms and conditions of the NHS.

 Medipex NHS Innovation Awards and Showcase 2018

 We have been shortlisted as finalists at this years Medipex NHS Innovation Awards to be held on 4th October at Oulton Hall, Leeds.
-NHS Natural Health School has been nominated for the Service Improvement in Secondary Care Award, in recognition of innovations which have potential to improve the quality, efficiency and productivity of services.
-Attending the event on behalf of Sarah Grant, NHS Natural Health School Manager will be Lead Educator, Gwyn Featonby and Complementary Therapy Lead, Julie Crossman.
+Harrogate and District NHS Foundation Trust Natural Health School has been nominated for the Service Improvement in Secondary Care Award, in recognition of innovations which have potential to improve the quality, efficiency and productivity of services.
+Attending the event on behalf of Sarah Grant, Harrogate and District NHS Foundation Trust Natural Health School Manager will be Lead Educator, Gwyn Featonby and Complementary Therapy Lead, Julie Crossman.
 Good Luck!!!

 We are Award Winners!